yush-nh/textae/docs/begin.md

 ## Using a ready-to-use editor on the web

-The easiest way of using TextAE is to use the editor on the web, by choosing [EDITOR](http://textae.pubannotation.org/editor.html?mode=edit) from the top menu of this site.
+The easiest way of using TextAE is to use the editor on the web, by choosing [EDITOR](http://textae.pubannotation.org/editor.html?mode=edit) from the top menu of this site, or through its URL, [https://textae.pubannotation.org/editor.html](https://textae.pubannotation.org/editor.html).
+Do not forget to add the paramatter setting, _mode=edit_ for editting ([https://textae.pubannotation.org/editor.html?mode=edit](https://textae.pubannotation.org/editor.html?mode=edit)).

 ## Putting TextAE in a HTML document